ETS-Android5/Invi/docs/_pages/usageguide.md

     <div class="post-thumb"><img src="../images/screen_cardpay.jpg" width="150px" height="250px"/></div>
     <div class="post-content">
         <h3 class="post-title">Cart Payment</h3>
         <p>To pay for items in your cart click on the dollar sign icon on the title bar at top of screen.
-You can pay for items with cash of card. <b>Please add a card or you will not be allowed to pay for items with card option</b>.
+You can pay for items with cash or card. <b>Please add a card or you will not be allowed to pay for items with card option</b>.
 A fake card number is ok for the test. <br><br>Once items are paid for they will appear in your Receipts list.</p>
     </div>
 </div>